|

 I did try to come up with a design that would do the job and achieve the following requirements

-- Assemblable without special skills like leather sewing
+3. Assembled without special skills (e.g. leather sewing)

 One way that I hoped would provide an answer to the requirements was to gather together all the things that the bellows, blowpipe and bag non-return valve did into a single assembly.
 I do believe that I came up with a reasonable design that would do the job in a cost effective way.
 The design was built on a spine like the French Musette bellows.